DanOvando/marlin/docs/articles/fleet-management.md

 ![](fleet-management_files/figure-html/unnamed-chunk-3-2.png)

-## Open Access and MPAs
+## Open access and MPAs

-To see the effect of the fleet model choices, let’s examine the trajectory of each fleet after the addition of an MPA.
-Under the default constant effort with reallocation dynamics of the model, when an MPA is put in place, the total effort in the fishery remains the same but is reallocated to from inside the MPA to the remaining fishable patches.
-Under the open access model, effort reacts to the MPA in accordance to the MPAs impacts on fishing profits.
+The fleet model choice determines how effort responds to an MPA.
+Under the default **constant effort with reallocation** dynamics, total effort stays fixed but is redistributed from inside the MPA to the remaining fishable patches.
+Under the **open access** model, effort responds dynamically to how the MPA affects profitability.

-As a result, when the MPA is put in place effort decreases rapidly, until profits increase some due to spillover from the MPA, at which time effort increases until a new open access equilibrium of zero profits with the MPAs is achieved.
+When an MPA is implemented, the open-access fleet initially loses access to productive fishing grounds inside the closure.
+This reduces catch while costs remain the same, driving down profits and triggering effort contraction.
+As the MPA matures, spillover effects (adult movement and larval export from the protected area) can increase catch rates in adjacent patches, improving profitability and allowing effort to partially recover.
+Eventually the fleet settles at a new zero-profit equilibrium where the benefits of spillover are balanced against the lost access inside the MPA.

 ``` r